InQSS: a speech intelligibility and quality assessment model using a multi-task learning network: Experiments

 \subsubsection{Evaluation of intelligibility assessment}

-First, we conducted an ablation study to test the performance of the incorporation of quality scores and scattering coefficients.
-Here, S{ I}, S{ II}, and S{ III} systems have a similar model structure as InQSS but do not have a path to predict the quality scores.
-The input features of the CNNs used in S{ I}, S{ II}, and S{ III} systems are spectrograms, scattering coefficients, and spectrogram and scattering coefficients, respectively.
-The results of S{ II} and S{ I} in Table \ref{table:ablation} show that scattering coefficients are more useful for intelligibility prediction than spectrograms.
-Also, the combination of scattering coefficients and spectrogram performs better than using only spectrograms or only scattering coefficients.
-Then, compared with the performance of InQSS and S{ III}, the results show that the information regarding the quality scores can improve the performance of an intelligibility assessment.
+First, we conducted an ablation study to test the performance of incorporating scattering coefficients.
+The results of In-MOSNet-S{ II} and In-MOSNet-S{ I} in Table~\ref{table:intell} show that scattering coefficients are more useful for intelligibility prediction than spectrograms.
+Also, the combination of scattering coefficients and spectrograms performs better than using only spectrograms or only scattering coefficients.

+Then, we tested the performance of incorporating quality scores into the intelligibility assessment.
+In Table~\ref{table:intell}, an \emph{In-} system has a similar model structure as an \emph{InQSS-} system but does not have a path to predict the quality scores.
+Comparing the performance of \emph{InQSS-} systems with \emph{In-} systems, the results show that the information regarding the quality scores can improve the performance of an intelligibility assessment.
+In addition, the ensemble model InQSS-MOSSSL achieves the best performance within the tested models.

-We then compared the performance of InQSS with Google-ASR \cite{ref_google_asr} and STOI \cite{taal2011algorithm}.
+Finally, we show the performance of STOI \cite{taal2011algorithm} and Google-ASR \cite{ref_google_asr} on the TMHINT-QI dataset.
 The Google-ASR results were calculated by computing the distance between the predicted and ground-truth sentences.
-The results in Table \ref{table:intel_results} show that the predictions of InQSS are closer to the listening test results.
+The results in Table~\ref{table:intell} indicate the ASR results have a high correlation with the listening test results, whereas the STOI scores are less consistent with the listening test.